seinan9/LSCDiscovery/README.md

 ### General

 A framework that utilizes common approaches for Lexical Semantic Change Detection to solve the task of lexical semantic change discovery:
->Given a corpus pair (C1,C2), decide for the intersection of their vocabularieswhich words lost or gained sense(s) betweenC1andC2.
+> Given a corpus pair (C1,C2), decide for the intersection of their vocabularieswhich words lost or gained sense(s) betweenC1andC2.
+Furthermore, additional tools are provided to solve task related to the field of Lexical Semantic Change Detection, e.g., the binary classification and graded ranking.

 If you use this software for academic research, please [cite](#bibtex) these papers: